anhquan99/markdown/Technical/DevOps/AWS/DVA-C02/Lambda.md

 	- Discarded event can go to a destination (where failed event can go to).
 ## <mark style="background: #BBFABBA6;">SQS and SQS FIFO</mark>
 - Event source mapping will pool SQS (long polling) and specify batch size (1-10 messages).
-- Recommended set the queue visibility timeout t 6x the timeout of your Lambda function, can use with DQL.
+- Recommended set the queue visibility timeout 6x the timeout of your Lambda function, can use with DQL.
 ## <mark style="background: #BBFABBA6;">Queue</mark>
 - Lambda supports in-order processing for FIFO queues, scaling up to the number of active **message groups**.
 - Lambda scales up to process a standard queue as quickly as possible.